 Workers’ Compensation Insurance Fraud

 Approximately 1% to 2% of all workers’ compensation claims are fraudulent.
-This results in a staggering $6 billion or more in claims payouts where the injured party shouldn’t have been paid.
+This results in a staggering $6 to $7 billion claim payouts where the injured party shouldn’t have been paid.
 If you suspect fraud is occurring, work with your insurance carrier to investigate the claim.

 Fraudulent claims are broken down into three basic categories: